The Chore Of Move-Out Cleaning

 The end of tenancy cleaning is more than just doing a quick floor mopping and wiping the countertop.
 The house needs a top-to-bottom clean, and it is always recommended that you get a checklist from the landlord or property manager to ensure that you don’t miss a spot.

 It’s a lengthy process, with high quality results being expected.
 Starting up gathering a comprehensive end of tenancy cleaning kit, complete with sturdy mops, bucket, cleaning cloths especially microfibre cloths, cleaning products that are developed for specific surfaces such stainless steel cleaners and glass cleaners, oven cleaner since this kitchen workhorse will need to be given a thorough scrub, all-purpose cleaners, stain removers for those troublesome spots, garbage bags, a powerful vacuum all through to protective equipment like rubber gloves.
 The different surfaces have specific kinds of tools that will be suitable for them.
 For instance, while hard bristled brushes can be used on the tough floor, they can ruin the windows.
 Just because a particular reagent was suitable for removing coffee stains that are on ceramic tile surfaces does not mean that it will be suitable for use on the natural stone countertops.
 The last thing you want is the surfaces getting damaged in the course of the end of tenancy cleaning, from stains being driven deeper into the material, glass surfaces getting etched, to corrosion on the natural stone installations.
 As such, with the DIY route, you’ll need to take time to research on the particular products and equipment that will be suitable for the different areas that are to be worked on.
-Assembling the supplies is the first step.
+Assembling the cleaning supplies is the first step.
 Next is dealing with the different portions of the house.

 Each of the rooms in the house requires your attention.
 Starting straight from the living room, where its floor is one of the candidates of food and drink stains that were spilled over time and allowed to set into the surface.
 The mode of cleaning for the floor will depend on the type of material, especially with the kinds of cleaning chemicals that are used on it.
 With some, like for the case of hardwood floors, one needs to be particularly keen on the amount of water that is used for the cleaning process, to avoid cases of water damage on the installation.
 The light fixtures, switches plus the outlets need to be wiped – such as spraying them with an all-purpose cleaner and giving them a do-over with a microfibre cloth to pick up the particles that are all over the surfaces.
 The doors – including the doorknobs are to be worked on, plus the walls, removing any scuff marks that are on them.
 With the walls, they are cleaned from the top to the baseboard.
 Note that if there is any damage on the walls, this should first be addressed, such as plastering holes that are left behind when nails were removed.
 Did the house come with a carpet?
 Then this needs a thorough scrub.
 Note that for the carpet, cleaning methods used should flush out the grime that is buried within the fibres, not simply push it into the material.
 You don’t want a case of the carpet looking clean after you’ve worked on it, only for stains to wick back up right before the inspection.
 Professional end of tenancy cleaning teams incorporate aspects from stain removers to hot water extraction systems that get to the gunk that is hidden in the carpet fibres.
 Like the floors, when dealing with carpets you want to ensure that the approach used is suitable for the particular kind of material, given that there are different rules when handling natural and synthetic carpets.